Sweet Potato Breakfast Bowl with Eggs

 Sweet Potato Breakfast Bowl with a scrambled egg in a white bowl.

-Topped off with a nutrient-rich scrambled egg, this Sweet Potato Breakfast Bowl always leaves me feeling satisfied and ready to take on the day.
-It's a savory, 30-minute morning meal that's completely worth adding to your recipe repertoire.
+Topped off with a nutrient-rich scrambled egg, this breakfast bowl will leave you feeling satisfied and ready to take on the day.
+It's a savory, 30-minute meal that's definitely worth adding to your routine, even if the cook time means it's just reserved for weekends.
+And for some quick breakfast ideas to make during the week, try Fried Egg Avocado Toast or Greek Yogurt Bowls with Berries.

 Image of ingredients against white background: cubed sweet potato, cubed zucchini, cherry tomatoes, cilantro, eggs, minced red onion, avocado, lime, and spices.